xbeat/Machine-Learning/README.md

 Introduction to Restricted Boltzmann Machines (RBMs)

 Restricted Boltzmann Machines are a type of neural network used for unsupervised learning.
 They consist of visible and hidden layers, with connections between but not within layers.
 RBMs are particularly useful for feature extraction and dimensionality reduction in speech recognition tasks.

+## Linear Algebra and Affine Projective Geometry

+Vector Spaces in Linear Algebra

+Vector spaces form the foundation of linear algebra.
+They are sets of vectors that can be added together and multiplied by scalars.
+Let's explore a simple vector space using Python.

 ## RAG vs. Fine-Tuning!
 Choosing the Right Approach for LLMs